BRAW Player and Converter for Windows

 This is important feature as soon as it's impossible to do that with Blackmagic Davinci Resolve workflow, because Davinci software doesn't offer Apple ProRes encoding at the output anymore.
 Fast CinemaDNG Processor software can create Apple ProRes output (422 LT, 422, 422 HQ, 4444, 4444 XQ) which could be further utilized for color grading and NLE.
 Adobe NLE products support Apple ProRes footages natively, so the task of BRAW processing with Premiere Pro could be solved.

-With external FFmpeg we are able to convert BRAW footage to almost all video compression options.
+With external FFmpeg we are able to convert BRAW footage to almost all video compression options (BRAW to MP4, BRAW to MOV, etc.).
 You just need specify video container and compression algorithm with correct command line to get the result via external FFmpeg.